Stoke-on-Trent: Toponymy

+History

 Administration

 An early proposal for a federation took place in 1888 when an amendment was raised to the Local Government Bill which would have made the six towns into districts within a county of Staffordshire Potteries.
 On 1 April 1910 the "Six Towns" were brought together.
 The county borough of Hanley, the municipal boroughs of Burslem, Longton, and Stoke, together with the urban districts of Tunstall and Fenton now formed a single county borough of Stoke-on-Trent.

 In 1919, the borough proposed to expand further and annex the neighbouring borough of Newcastle-under-Lyme and the Wolstanton United Urban District, both to the west of Stoke.
 This never took place, due to strong objections from Newcastle Corporation.
 A further attempt was made in 1930, with the promotion of the Stoke-on-Trent Extension Bill.
 Ultimately, Wolstanton was instead added to Newcastle-under-Lyme in 1932.
 Although attempts to merge Newcastle, Wolstanton and Kidsgrove (north of Tunstall) were never successful, the borough expanded in 1922, taking in Smallthorne Urban District and parts of other parishes from Stoke upon Trent Rural District.

 The borough was granted city status in 1925, with a lord mayor from 1928.
 When the county borough of Stoke-on-Trent initially applied for city status in 1925, citing its importance as the centre of the pottery industry, it was refused by the Home Office as it had fewer than 300,000 inhabitants.
 The decision was overturned, when a direct approach was made to King George V, who agreed that the borough ought to be a city.
 The public announcement of the elevation to city status was made by the king during a visit to Stoke in June 1925.

 The county borough was abolished in 1974.
 Stoke became a non-metropolitan district of Staffordshire; its status as a unitary authority was restored in April 1997.
 It remains part of the ceremonial county of Staffordshire.
 For Eurostat purposes it is a ITL 3 region (code TLG31).

+Under current local government reorganisation plans, the current unitary authority of Stoke-on-Trent, along with all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the area forming part of a new North Staffordshire unitary authority, along with the two-tier districts of Newcastle-under-Lyme and Staffordshire Moorlands.
+It is planned that charter trustees will be used to continue Stoke-on-Trent's city status, and mayoralty.